helinwang/Paddle/doc/design/refactor/session.md

 ## Background

-The current design has an implicit global session on which `paddle.eval()` is executed.
+The current design has an implicit global session in which `paddle.eval()` is executed.
 The pain point is:

-Since the user is not able to explicitly switch between runtime environments such as the scope and the device contexts, the user cannot run a topology in two independent environments.
+Since the user is not able to explicitly switch between runtime environments, the user cannot run a topology in two independent environments.

 For example, in reinforcement learning, the user may want to have a stale model for inference and a fresh model for training, and only